mikesuhan/selenium_twitter_scraper/README.md

 # Potential problems

-Sometimes <div> elements contaning tweets will disappear from the DOM structure after the driver.find_elements_by_css_selector() method has been called, which will result in the following error:
+Sometimes <div> elements containing tweets will disappear from the DOM structure after the driver.find_elements_by_css_selector() method has been called, which will result in the following error:

         stale element reference: element is not attached to the page document